webplatform/docs/apis/css-regions/CSSRegionStyleRule/index.md

 }
 }}{{Single Example
 |Language=JavaScript
-|Description=Narrow scope of first rule within @region to first paragraph, and modify background color
+|Description=Narrow the scope of the first rule within the @region to the first paragraph, and modify its background color
 |Code=// corresponds to @region rule above:
 rule = document.styleSheets[0].cssRules[0];